GREATDANELADY.COM

 Probiotics - Purchase a "multiple beneficial bacteria" Probiotic product from the refrigerator section of the health food store - (acidophilus) and double dose for 2-3 days, according to the container for an adult human - then just once a day to get the flora of the gut established.

-If you do not have a health food store, your pharmacy has Lactobacillus Acidophilus ask the pharmacist for help.
+If you do not have a health food store, ask the pharmacist for help...you want a Probiotic or Lactobacillus Acidophilus product.
 Yogurt does NOT have enough cultures or guaranteed living cultures so don't bother to use it for this purpose.

 Purchase a small bottle of MSM- Nutritional sulfur start dosage 1000 - 1500 mg daily divided into two meals.
 MSM is critical in helping with malabsorption of nutrients/minerals.